Erikmitk/kitodo-workflow-editor/README.md

 ## How to build

-This project comes with a [Grunt](https://gruntjs.com/) setup with all the neccessary [NPM packages](https://www.npmjs.com/) to build it.
+This project comes with a [Grunt](https://gruntjs.com/) setup with all the necessary [NPM packages](https://www.npmjs.com/) to build it.
 You can simply get it running by installing the local needs of NPM with `npm install` on your command line from the root directory.
 After that, just type `grunt` to start the build process.
-Additonally, grunt will watch the directories for changes and generates a new build on the fly if anything changes.
+Additionally, grunt will watch the directories for changes and generates a new build on the fly if anything changes.

 ## Build Results

 When finished you'll find the final build in the `dist` directory.

 - `js/modeler_min.js` — the minimized version of the editor build incl. property panel extension.
-- `js/modeler_custom.js` — a JS file with additonal Javascript that we need outside of the editor itself
+- `js/modeler_custom.js` — a JS file with additional Javascript that we need outside of the editor itself
 - `css/modeler.css` — a minified file with all needed CSS rules
 - `index.html` — a simple example page where you can test the editor; it contains static information to test the functionality